I'm skating on thin ice with this one. Get the pitchforks ready.

 1/.
 The returns from owning a house barely beat inflation

-From our initial $100,000 deposit, this leaves a return of minus 7% per annum.
-Worse than just putting our cash under the mattress.
+From our initial $100,000 deposit, this leaves a return of just 2.7% per annum.
+Barely better than inflation.

 2/.
 Owning a house takes up a lot of time